maksimgm/engineering_blog/Branches and Merging-- Blog #3.md

 	* `$ git merge file_name`

 3. Use Merge Tool
-	`$ git merge tool`
+	* `$ git merge tool`

-	* This method helps you resolve merge conflicts, but manua editing may be required afterwards.
-The downside is, you become too confortable with this command, and lack the appropriate knowledge to resove merge conflicts manually.
+	* This method helps you resolve merge conflicts, but manual editing may be required afterwards.
+The downside is, you become too confortable with this command, and lack the appropriate knowledge necessary to resove merge conflicts manually.

 #### Understanding Merge Conflict Syntax

 Git will makes changes to your file, in order to show you where the conflict occured.
-[Stack Overflow](http://stackoverflow.com/questions/9207260/merge-conflict-resolution), provides a perfect guide for reading git merge syntax:
+[Stack Overflow](http://stackoverflow.com/questions/9207260/merge-conflict-resolution), provides a guide for reading git merge syntax:

 1. The part between `<<<<<<` and `======` comes fromt the `HEAD` revision, which is the committed state prior to the merge operation.
 2. The part between `======` and `>>>>>>` comes from the verion being merged.